snarfblam/ROM-Hasher/README.md

 # ROM Hasher

-File-at-a-time auditing tool for ROM images.
-Validates and/or calculates hashes for ROM images.
-The primary intended use of ROM Hasher is for validating files before publishing patches or before applying them.
+File-at-a-time auditing tool for ROM images: calculates hashes and validates ROM images.
+When creating patches, use ROM Hasher to identify the original ROM to be patched.
+When applying patches, use ROM Hasher to verify the correct ROM is being patched.

 [Download the binary at RHDN](https://www.romhacking.net/utilities/1002/).